openvest/rebel-paredit/README.md

   exploration of an idea

-I'm going to be more open to repairing current behavior than I will be to increasing the scope of rebel-readline.
+I'm going to be more open to repairing current behavior than I will be to increasing the scope of repl-balance.

 I will have a preference for creating hooks so that additional functionality can be layered on with libraries.